 Oxygen Enrichment Safety Alarm

 In addition to following the procedures to protect patients and staff from fire caused by a potentially oxygen enriched atmosphere, an oxygen enrichment safety alarm can be used.
 The safety alarm automatically sounds if the oxygen level in a room rises above 21% (normal) air.
-Our oxygen enrichment safety alarm includes a sensor unit to be mounted inside the room as well as a remote display that can be mounted outside the door to warn of high oxygen levels before entering the room.
+Our Room Oxygen Monitor and Safety Alarm includes a sensor unit that can be mounted inside the room as well as a remote display that can be mounted outside the door to warn of high oxygen levels before entering the room.